-If you decide to visit Amsterdam around Christmas, then New Year’s Eve is not a holiday that you want to miss out on.
+If you decide to visit Amsterdam at Christmas, then New Year’s Eve is not a holiday that you want to miss out on.
 The entire city comes alive at night and at midnight a spectacular show of fireworks lights up the sky.
 The fireworks can be watched from indoors or from anywhere around the city.
 Older kids are more likely to enjoy this vibrant night as the world ushers in the new year.

 Ready to book your family holiday in Amsterdam?

 First let’s talk about the weather!
-You may be asking yourself ‘does it snow in Amsterdam on Christmas?’
-The answer is that the Netherlands weather is very unpredictable which makes it hard to average the conditions but snow in December doesn’t remain a rumour.
+You may be asking yourself ‘does it snow in Amsterdam at Christmas?’
+The answer is that the Netherlands weather is very unpredictable which makes it hard to predict the conditions but snow in December doesn’t remain a rumour.
 As it is indeed winter in December, cold temperatures with rain can be expected, you’ll therefore want to pack your waterproof jackets and warm clothes.
 Nevertheless, Amsterdam is sure to give you and your loved ones the most unforgettable memories this Christmas which is why it remains a top pick for both young and old alike.